elenilsonvieira/samn-mobile/README.md

    ```bash
    https://firebase.google.com/?hl=pt-br
    ```
-3. Create a file called ".env" and fill in the environment variables with your database data
+3. Create a file called ".env" at the root of the project and fill in the environment variables with your database data
    ```bash
    EXPO_PUBLIC_FIREBASE_API_KEY=
    EXPO_PUBLIC_FIREBASE_AUTH_DOMAIN=